tansrv/docs/src/docs/en/install_ssl.md

 [ZeroSSL](https://help.zerossl.com/hc/en-us/articles/360060119373-Creating-an-SSL-Certificate) - Before requesting an SSL certificate, you should have a domain name.

 !!! note
-    The domain name used to request the SSL certificate should resolve to your server IP address.
+    The domain name used to request the SSL certificate should resolve in your server IP address.

 ## Download certificate